-A person desirous of obtaining right over any patent shall register such patent in his/her name under this Act.
-A patent bestows the patentee with an exclusive right to exclude any third party from copying the invention unless a written permission is sought from the patentee.
-If any third party attempts to or actually copies the invention, the Department shall levy a fine on the accused and confiscate all the materials related to such offence.
+A person desirous of obtaining the right over any patent shall register such patent in his/her name under this Act.
+A patent bestows the patentee with an exclusive right to exclude any third party from copying the invention unless written permission is sought from the patentee.
+If any third party attempts to or actually copies the invention, the Department shall levy a fine on the accused and confiscate all the materials related to such offense.

 A patent sought to be registered may not be patentable in the following circumstances: